csci430-os/assg02/.github/ISSUE_TEMPLATE/task-1--implement--accessor-methods.md

 - You are required to correctly modify the `ProcessSimulator` class constructor to intialize the time slice quantum for a simulation as indicated, and initialize all other member variables to 0 or their initial value before the simulation starts.
+- You are required to use the `processControlBlock` map to hold the actual process instances of the simulation.
+- You are required to use the `readyQueue` STL list to hold a queue of process identifiers that are ready and waiting for the cpu.
+- You are required to use the `cpu` member variable to keep track of the process id of the current running process (or IDLE when no process is running).